vbier/habpanelviewer/app/src/main/assets/help.md

 ## <a name="usability"/>Usability
 ### mDNS server discovery
-On first start (or when invoked from the server URL setting), the app uses mDNS discovery to find the openHAB server on the local network.
+On first start (or when the Intro is started after clearing the server URL), the app uses mDNS discovery to find the openHAB server on the local network.
-It first to find a HTTPS connection to the server and falls back to HTTP if that does not work.

 ### launcher functionality
 The application can be set as the device launcher.
 It then starts with the device on replaces the device home screen.
-This has to be configured in the android settings.
+This has to be configured in the android preferences.

 ### start page configuration
 Browse to an arbitrary page and set it as start page using the context menu.

+### credentials storage
+Whenever a web page asks for credentials using basic authentication, HPV opens a login dialog.
+This dialog has a checkbox allowing to store the credentials.
+Credentials are stored unencrypted in a database in a private part of the filesystem.
+This is safe as long as your device is not rooted, otherwise apps with root privileges may read the stored credentials.

 ### scrolling prevention
-In case you always scroll accidentally when trying to press buttons, activate **Prevent Dragging** in the Settings.
+In case you always scroll accidentally when trying to press buttons, activate **Prevent Dragging** in the preferences.
 This completely disables scrolling, and effectively disables the HABPanel menu.

 ### app shortcut
 Start an app installed on your device from the main menu.